ImagineLearning/build-your-own-radar/radars/descriptions/Jira.md

 ### Pros
 * Can use multiple workflows to accommodate different agile practices
-* Not the easiest interface to work with'
+* Not the easiest interface to work with
 * Cloud hosted
 * Good plugin support